RACHEL HUMPHREY, SENIOR PROGRAM DIRECTOR

 DANA KAWAOKA-CHEN, EXECUTIVE DIRECTOR

-As the Network Director for the Bay Area Justice Funders Network, Dana Kawaoka-Chen works to: create more authentic partnerships between community leaders and funders; connect funders across silos; and organize funders to leverage more resources for social justice issues and movements.
+As the Executive Director for Justice Funders, Dana Kawaoka-Chen partners and guides philanthropy in reimagining practices thatadvance a thriving and just world.
 She is a co-author of “The Choir Book: A Framework for Social Justice Philanthropy,” and frequently serves as a trainer and facilitator for values-aligned practice in Philanthropy.
-Dana's leadership has been recognized by her peers--in 2014, she was awarded a Distinguished Alumni Award by Oakes College of the University of California at Santa Cruz, and in 2015, Americans/Pacific Islanders in Philanthropy recognized Dana as one of twenty-five “Leaders in Action” nationally.
+Dana's leadership has been recognized by her peers--in 2014, she was awarded a Distinguished Alumni Award by Oakes College of the University of California at Santa Cruz, and in 2015, Americans/Pacific Islanders in Philanthropy recognized Dana as one of twenty-five national "Leaders in Action."

 Dana has previously served in executive functions for two other non-profit organizations.
 She has a Masters of Science degree in Organization Development from the University of San Francisco, Bachelor of Arts degrees in American Studies and Visual Art from the University of California at Santa Cruz, and Non-Profit Management Certification from San Jose State University.